 How can we get back to a vibrant prayer life during life’s busyness?
-How can we get back to truly engaging with God: when we fought through the distractions so that the praises, the needs of others, and our burdens came freely to our mind and we prayed in the Spirit?
+How can we get back to truly engaging with God?

-I want to share with you ten practical ideas to stimulate our times in prayer.
-If we are honest, most admit that a consistent life of prayer can be a struggle to sustain.
+I want to share with you ten practical ideas to stimulate your time in prayer.
+If we are honest, most of us would admit that a consistent life of prayer can be a struggle to sustain.
 But it need not be that way since prayer is truly a vital aspect of our walk of faith.

 Increase your knowledge of prayer

 Read books and listen to sermons on prayer.
-Let a time of focused study to inform how you might pray more effectively.
-Whether it is a classic like, Henry’s The Method of Prayer or a modern treatment like, Henderson’s Transforming Prayer, make the commitment to increase your knowledge and pray that the knowledge will transform into commitment.
+Let your time of focused study equip you to pray more effectively.
+Whether it is through a classic like Henry’s The Method of Prayer or a modern treatment like Henderson’s Transforming Prayer, devote yourself to increasing your knowledge, and pray that that knowledge will transform into commitment.

 Develop a tender heart by praying through tragic news